emb3rcia/spark-carrier/JOURNAL.md

 - it should be like this: 25 (W) - 10 (B) - 25 (W) - 10 (B) - 25 (W) - 25 (B) - repeat

 Lets hope it works!
 Also i will be editing journal at the end of every working time and pushing it to GH, so lets start! i need to make HDMI rn so i will get going!

+Okay, first work time ended, i picked out the port model, downloaded and imported everything etc, next up i will need to get all the wiring in schematic, but first 10 min break.